 CrowdStrike takes accessibility of its products very seriously, with dedicated accessibility specialists on staff as part of a program of continuous education on accessible design and engineering for those working on our customerfacing user-interfaces.
 In particular, we focus on screen reader compatibility for visually impaired users and color/contrast configurability to optimize our experience for various classes of color-blindness.
-In addition to automated accessibility compliance testing as part of our continuous integration and deployment process, our quality assurance team is also trained and equipped to assist with testing for accessibility and we work with external accessibility auditors to help identify any deficiencies.
-The majority of our product portfolio is Web Content Accessibility Guidelines 2.0-AA / Section 508 compliant and we have and intend to continue to invest in continuously improving the accessibility of our products for differently abled users.
+Our quality assurance team is also trained and equipped to assist with testing for accessibility and we work with external accessibility auditors to help identify any deficiencies.
+We aim to ensure that the majority of our product portfolio is Web Content Accessibility Guidelines 2.0-AA / Section 508 compliant and we have invested and intend to continue to invest in continuously improving the accessibility of our products for differently abled users.